DioCar84/battleships/README.md

 In this version of the game, the player is able to create a username and choose a board size between 5 and 8 rows and columns.
 The boards are then generated and the ship positions randomly chosen.

-The user is able to see their ships on the board, indicated by the "@" symbol.
+The user is able to see their ships on the board, indicated by the `@` symbol.
 The computer's ships are hidden to provide the challenge.
-Spaces are indicated with a "-" symbol, incorrect guesses are marked with a "o" and direct hits will be marked with a "x".
+Spaces are indicated with a `-` symbol, incorrect guesses are marked with a `o` and direct hits will be marked with a `x`.

 The player and the computer will take turns attempting to guess where their opponent's ship is to try and sink all of them.
 The winner is the first to sink their opponent's five ships.